PROFESSIONAL DEVELOPMENT INCENTIVE

-Beginning July 1, 2019, professional development incentives will only be awarded to eligible participants at the successful completion of a Career Ladder level.
+Professional development incentives will only be awarded to eligible participants at the successful completion of a Career Ladder level.
 Only one incentive may be awarded for each level.

 Please note: participants who have previously earned an incentive at a specific level will not receive another incentive until the completion of a higher level.
 (For example, if a participant has previously earned a Level 8 and received an incentive for Level 8, they will not be eligible for another incentive until completion of a Level 9 or higher.)
 Participants at the highest level on the Career Ladder will not be eligible for further incentives.

-The new professional development incentive system structure will be:
+The professional development incentive system structure is: